neildawson/neildawson.github.io/_work/darkpatterns.md

 ---
 title: "Dark Times for Dark Patterns"
-description: "Talking downsides and alternatives to manipulative design practices at SxSW Interactive in Texas"
+description: "Talking downsides and alternatives to manipulative design practices at SXSW in Texas"
 ---

 When my colleague Cristina and I discovered our mutual distaste for misleading design patterns, and curiosity for finding alternatives, we decided to pitch the idea as a talk at South by South West Interactive 2016.